Mentoring Program

 • Offer constructive criticism and insight on their work.

-• Have a private breakfast, lunch, or dinner with just the mentee at least once during the conference.
+• Have a private breakfast, lunch, or dinner with just the mentee at least once during the meeting.

-• Go to one of the scheduled conference events together.
+• Go to one of the scheduled meeting events together.

 • Introduce your mentee to students and colleagues.